|Academic Licenses||Modeling and Algorithms|

 A license key is also valid for an older version.
 However, the older version needs to see the license key, either by copying it to the default directory for that version or by setting the GRB_LICENSE_FILE environment variable.

-The computer uses the Gurobi Compute Server or a shared license via the token server.
+The computer uses Gurobi Compute Server or a shared license via the token server.
 After solving an optimization model, sometimes the solver is temporarily unavailable for other programs.
 How do you release the license?

 |After solving the model, you must release the Gurobi environment.
 The steps vary by programming language: